-The way images are made, sold, shared and used has been revolutionized by social and technological advancements.
-When every mobile phone is also a digital camera and pictures can be shared instantly across the globe, it is clear how important images are but it has also turned the spotlight onto quality.
+When every mobile phone is also a digital camera and pictures can be shared instantly across the globe, it is clear how important images are but it has also allowed a steady stream of ugly into our feeds.
 In such a visual bombardment only the exceptional stands out against the ennui of the ordinary.

 Part of what makes a website beautiful is the photography but how do we differentiate ourselves from all of these images?
 It’s easy.
 You make them professional and beautiful.
 So if you can afford it, hire someone.